 Dancing is not an option in Cartagena, it’s a must!
 For Salsa, visit the renowned Cafe Havana in Getsemaní.
 A Champeta dance class with Black Legacy Experiences (see Instagram) is a great way to dive into Cartagena’s Afro-Colombian culture and a really fun thing to do in Cartagena.
 Champeta is a vibrant style born in Cartagena’s neighborhoods.

-If you are looking for an unusual evening activity, you could try a Rum and Chocolate tasting.
+If you are looking for an unusual and a little more upscale evening activity, you could try a Rum and Chocolate tasting.
 Several hotels and restaurants offer this experience in Cartagena, guided by professional sommeliers.
 Try Caffe Lunatico (Google Maps).

 Please keep in mind that in Colombia it is always advisable to book a taxi or a service like Uber when moving around at night.
 Do as the Colombians do.
 If you are staying in the Old Town or Getsemani and want to go out at night you can look for a hostel or hotel in the nightlife area.